11/01/2026

 FATHER AND DAUGHTER

-Born Maria de la Concepcion Widmaier Picasso in Boulogne in France.
-She was named after her father’s sister, Concepcion, who had died in childhood, when her father was just fourteen.
+Born Maria de la Concepcion Picasso in Boulogne in France.
+She was named after her father’s sister, Concepcion, who had died in childhood when her father was just fourteen.

-As a little girl she could not pronounce her own name, saying it as ‘Maya’.
-Subsequently, this is what she was always known as.
+As a little girl, she could not pronounce her own name, saying it as ‘Maya’.
+Subsequently, this is how she was always known.

 Her father was the famed artist, Pablo Picasso.
 Her mother was model Marie-Therese Walter.
 The couple had met as Pablo was leaving a Paris Metro station in 1927.

-However, Pablo was married to ballet dancer, Olga Khoklova, and had a five-year old son called Paulo.
+However, Pablo was already married to ballet dancer, Olga Khoklova, and they had a five-year old son called Paulo.

-When Maya was born, she became Pablo’s eldest daughter, albeit illegitimate.
+Therefore, when Maya was born, she was Pablo’s oldest daughter, albeit illegitimate.

-Picasso registered Maya’s birth as ‘Father unknown’, because in French law it was illegal for a married man to be registered as parent of another woman’s child.
+Maya’s birth was registered as ‘Father unknown’, because in French law it was illegal for a married man to be recognised as the parent of another woman’s child.

 Pablo moved Marie-Therese into an apartment directly opposite his house in Paris.
-He kept each family secret from the other one.
+He kept each family secret from the other.

 Pablo and Marie-Therese (courtesy The Economic Times)

-Pablo and Marie -Therese’s relationship lasted nine years, but in 1936 he left her, and his wife Olga, for an affair with photographer Dora Marr.
+Pablo and Marie -Therese’s relationship lasted nine years, but in 1936 he left her, and his wife Olga, for an affair with photographer Dora Maar.

 Dora Maar (courtesy Wikipedia)